kristo-godari/wordpress-on-docker/Readme.md

 ## Conscious design decisions
 - In docker hub, I have saved all my images in one private repository and separated them by tag, and names.
-  - kristogodari/general-private:${sitename.com}-database
+  - kristogodari/private-repo:kristogodari.com-database
-  - kristogodari/general-private:${sitename.com}-webserver
+  - kristogodari/private-repo:kristogodari.com-webserver
-  - where general-private is my repository name, and kristogodari.com-database is the tag name.
+  - where private-repo is my repository name, and kristogodari.com-database is the tag name.
   - This might not be the optimal solution, but it works perfectly fine, since i don't want to pay for docker repositories, and don't want to expose my docker images publicly.
   - Anyway, if your situation is different, feel free to change this.
 - In S3, we have the following bucket structure: